FooBarShebang/math_extra_lib/Documentation/Tests/TE005_poly_solver.md

 ## Tests definition (Test)

+**Test Identifier:** TEST-T-510

+**Requirement ID(s)**: REQ-FUN-510

+**Verification method:** T

+**Test goal:** Roots of an arbitrary polynomial are calculated properly.

+**Expected result:** For a polynomial of degree N >= 1 (passed as an instance of Polynomial class) the returned value is a list of exactly N real or complex numbers.
+The polynomial evaluates to zero (within the acceptable error margin) at each value in the list.
+For the polynomials with the known solutions this list contains all of them, with the roots with multiplicity K > 1 being included into the list exactly K times.

+**Test steps:** Pass several polynomials with known real and / or complex roots (including multiple and single roots) into the function being tested.
+Check that the returned list contains all expected roots counted with their multiplexity.
+Generate and pass into the function a number of random polynomials; check that the number of the returned roots matches the degree of the passed polynomial, and each value in the list is a close approximation of a root, i.e. the polynomial evaluates to almost zero at this value.

+**Test result:** PASS

+---

+**Test Identifier:** TEST-T-51

+**Requirement ID(s)**: REQ-AWM-510

+**Verification method:** T

+**Test goal:** Treatment of the improper input by the roots finding function.

+**Expected result:** An exception compatible with TypeError is raised if the argument is of any data type except being an instance of the class Polynomial.

+**Test steps:** Try to call the function with an argument of any data type except for the instance of Polynomial class.
+Check that the expected exception is raised.
+Repeat several time with the different data types.

+**Test result:** PASS

 ## Traceability

 For traceability the relation between tests and requirements is summarized in the table below: